 Spend day four taking in the many beautiful vistas of the incredible Skaftafell Nature Reserve, within Vatnajökull National Park.

-Do not spend all day here, however, as the the stunning Jökulsárlón glacier lagoon is the next stop.
+However, do not spend all day here as the stunning Jökulsárlón glacier lagoon is the next stop.
 Here, you can see icebergs break from a glacier tongue and float serenely towards the ocean; it is a magnificent sight.
 If you wish to get closer, you can enjoy an optional boat ride that will take you right amongst them, with a choice between an amphibious vessel or a little zodiac.
 If you see any seals, give a whistle, and they may come closer to investigate the noise.
 They are often as curious about you as you are them.

-Don't forget to have a look at the Diamond Beach, just by the ocean next to the lagoon.
+Don't forget to look at Diamond Beach, just by the ocean next to the lagoon.
 Chunks of ice in all shapes and sizes decorate the shoreline like a string of beautiful jewels, making for excellent photo opportunities.

 Spend the night in Höfn.

 Today you will experience rural Iceland in all its glory, visiting the idyllic villages, breathtaking fjords, and verdant fields of the east coast.
 Home to some of the most incredible wildlife in Iceland, including puffins, reindeer, foxes, and seals, the fjords invite you to take an up-and-down ride over the mountains as you explore one after the other.
 Each is incredibly beautiful and has its own unique charm.

 Waterfalls on hillsides and fantastic panoramic views will make your journey unforgettable.
 In the evening, you'll come to the town of Egilsstaðir, near Lagarflöt lake, which legends say hides a monster beneath its placid surface.
 Spend the night in Egilsstaðir or a smaller village nearby.